Spitfire1970/UclOpenIllumiroomV3/Readme.md

 ## Project Roadmap

 - [x] Deploy to Microsoft Store
-- [ ] Create More Projection Modes:
+- [ ] Create more projection modes
 - [ ] F1 Data visualisation using MultiViewer for F1 App
-- [ ] Error handling needs to be improved.
+- [ ] Error handling needs to be improved

 </br>